ZhengGang85129/GNNforLRT/README.md

 For any questions or collaboration inquiries, please contact:
 Zheng-Gang Chen [zheng-gang.chen@cern.ch](zheng-gang.chen@cern.ch) and Yuan-Tang Chou [yuan-tang.chou@cern.ch](yuan-tang.chou@cern.ch)

-## Citation

-If you use this codebase, please cite both this work and the following:
-> X. Ju et al., "Performance of a Geometric Deep Learning Pipeline for HL-LHC Particle Tracking, " Eur.
-Phys.
-J. C, 2021. [arXiv:2103.06995](https://arxiv.org/pdf/2103.06995)

 ## Paper (In Progress)
 This project is part of an ongoing research work.
 A related paper is currently under preparation and will be made available soon.